Healthdirect Free Australian health advice you can count on.

 Living with otosclerosis

-It is normally OK to swim, go diving and travel by air if you have otosclerosis, but be careful if you have a middle ear infection.
+It is normally okay to swim, go diving and travel by air if you have otosclerosis, but be careful if you have a middle ear infection.
 Ask your doctor for advice on what physical activities are safe for you.

 Resources and support